stanleyye/jCMS/README.md

 The build tool and web server include Maven and Tomcat.
 The data and contents are stored using mySQL.

 ## Setting up
-Make sure that you have mySQL 5.x.x and Redis installed.
+Make sure that you have Java 8, mySQL 5.x.x and Redis installed.

 Create a mySQL database called 'jcms' (you can change the name but make sure to update it in application.properties under datasource url).